How to draw flowers.

 Image by Loe Lee

-When it comes to adding color, give yourself a limited palette to begin with.
-Choose a few main colors for your petals and leaves, and select one or two shades lighter and darker to use for shadows and highlights.
-Next, block in the main colors.
+When it comes to adding colour, give yourself a limited palette to begin with.
+Choose a few main colours for your petals and leaves and select one or two shades lighter and darker to use for shadows and highlights.
+Next, block in the main colours.
 From there you can layer the highlights and shadows across the petals and leaves.
-When working digitally, keep your colors on a separate layer from your linework.
-This allows you to add texture and edit colors independently.
+When working digitally, keep your colours on a separate layer from your linework.
+This allows you to add texture and edit colours independently.

 Image by Loe Lee